-- STMS (Transport Directory Check) :- Like System connection, you should also check for transport directory.
+- STMS (Transport Directory Check) :- Like System connection, you should also check for the transport directory.
 Go to System Overview, Check -> Transport Directory.

-- Important Integration Points :- Like RFC connection, integration points with SAP system and other Non-SAP systems are very much important.
+- Important Integration Points :- Like RFC connection, integration points with SAP systems and other Non-SAP systems are very much important.
 Hence please make sure that the important integration points are checked and validated so that business operations can work seamlessly.

 - FIORI Launchpad :- Check and validate.